Boatless Fishing in the Caribbean

 With barracuda being an all-out predator, find groups of small fish and there’s a chance a barracuda won’t be far away.
 These are a solitary fish, so if you catch one, don’t expect to catch another straight away.

 One thing to remember when targeting barracuda is that these fish have a serious set of razor-sharp teeth, quite capable of taking your finger off.
 The use of a fine wire trace is critical and extreme care must be taken when removing a hook.
-A wet cloth and a pair of long nosed forceps or pliers are a must.
+Wet cloth and a pair of long nosed forceps or pliers are a must.

 Bonefish can reach a size of over 20lb, but most fish caught will be well under the 10lb mark.
 These fish are generally found in very shallow water but can move out into deeper waters when not feeding.

 The general way to target these fish is by sight fishing.
-Carefully wading in shallow water and spotting the fish before casting a bait in front them is the general way to target them.
+Carefully wading in shallow water and spotting the fish before casting a bait in front of them is the general way to target them.

 If you look at the shape of the bonefish mouth, you can clearly see that this fish predominately feeds from off the seabed, so presenting baits on the bottom is advantageous.